astral-sh/uv/README.md

 - `UV_INDEX_STRATEGY`: Equivalent to the `--index-strategy` command-line argument.
 For example, if set to `unsafe-any-match`, uv will consider versions of a given package available across all index URLs, rather than limiting its search to the first index URL that contains the package.
+- `UV_REQUIRE_HASHES`: Equivalent to the `--require-hashes` command-line argument.
+If set to `true`, uv will require that all dependencies have a hash specified in the requirements file.

 In each case, the corresponding command-line argument takes precedence over an environment variable.